Office of the Registrar

 4. public oral presentation and defense of the dissertation.

-13 The oral examination, procedures for demonstrating technical breadth, thesis proposal, and work-shop to facilitate development of a competitive research proposal or business plan are described in more detail in the Thayer School Guide to Programs and Courses
+Please consult the Thayer School Guide to Programs and Courses for additional details regarding M.D.-Ph.D.
+Program, including the oral examination, procedures for demonstrating technical breadth, thesis proposal, and work-shop to facilitate development of a competitive research proposal or business plan.

 Advanced Graduate Courses